Why Do Dachshunds Shake Their Head?

 5. Serious Health Conditions:

-There are some Health Issues that can cause a dog to excessively shake their heads including neurological disorders, inflammatory diseases, or hypothyroidism.
+There are some Health Issues that can cause your Dachshund to excessively shake their heads including neurological disorders, inflammatory diseases, or hypothyroidism.
 It is important to get your dog checked out by their veterinarian to diagnose any of these more serious health conditions.

 Ear Vasculitis is a disease that causes inflammation of the vessels in the ear flap.
 This disease mostly affects small breeds like Dachshunds and Jack Russell Terriers.
 This condition can be caused by fly bites or immune disorders.

-Don’t Wait, if your dog is constantly digging at their ears or shaking their head, they could actually cause more damage, like rupturing blood vessels or causing a hematoma.
+Don’t Wait, if your doxie is constantly digging at their ears or shaking their head, they could actually cause more damage, like rupturing blood vessels or causing a hematoma.

 If your dog is constantly digging at their ears and making a moaning or whimpering sound when you rub their ears, first try to clean out their ears gently.
 If that doesn’t seem to work, take them to the vet.

-Your vet can rule out if it is an infection that needs a medication to clear up or ear mites that need to be extracted.
+Your vet can rule out if it is an infection that needs a medication or ear mites that need to be extracted.